nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     Expected: No bookmark entry information is displayed.
 Error details show that bookmark id cannot be 0.

     4. Other incorrect commands to try:
         1.  `bookmark -d x` (where x is a negative number, a word, or an additional parameter)

 <br/>

 ### D.x: Editing a bookmark entry episode
 1. Editing a bookmark entry episode.
     1. Prerequisite:
         1. List all bookmark entries using the `bookmark -l` command.
 Multiple bookmark entries in the list.
-         2. View the information of bookmark entry using 'bookmark <BOOKMARK_ID>'.
+        2. View the information of bookmark entry using `bookmark <BOOKMARK_ID>`.
 The total episode of the anime series.

     2. Test case: `bookmark 1 -e 1` <br/>
     Expected: The bookmark episode for that id will be edited to 1, and a message indicating the anime current episode has been edited.